 - A BHS employee processing/checking/quality assuring the results

-- The IQA team have flagged that there is a concern over the results
+- The IQA team

 - BHSQ

 - An assessor or assessment centre employee

 - A candidate

-- Whistleblower
+- A whistleblower

 If a concern is identified the BHS Education Team will follow an appropriate course of action or investigation depending on the nature of the concern.
 The results will be held until confirmation of assessment result can be determined.
 To maintain good customer service, the candidates affected will be informed if this process may exceed our 15 working day commitment for sending provisional results.